 Being a public hub, this building experiences high volumes of public visitors, placing much pressure on the building.
 The government stakeholders making use of the building are tenants to the municipality and the rental generated is used to manage the overheads of the centre.
-As a result, a frequent expenditure for this building is maintenance.
-There are also capital requirements at this site, as we need to reinforce the security of the building as well as look into the expansion of the centre to accommodate more offices for rental, and provide space in the form of a sports hall for training and conferencing, recreation, cultural or sports activities for the youth and the aged.

-Witzenberg will continue with a long-term twinning agreement with Belgium Municipality, Essen.
+As a result, Witzenberg will continue with a long-term twinning agreement with Belgium Municipality, Essen.